gustavosinacio/easy-team-test/README.md

 environment, the React Native application was developed and tested **ONLY** on iOS for now.
 To test the application as it was developed, please **use iOS**.

+### Application usage

+To speed up development of the test, no login functionality was created.
+To switch between users, access the file `hooks/useHydrateApp.ts`, comment the username `jamessmith` and uncomment the username `charlibrown`.

+Regarding their roles:

+- `jamsessmith`: admin
+- `charlibrown`: regular

 ---

 <span style="color: cyan; font-size: 20px">**If there are any issues while running the applications, please contact me through my email**</span>